panda2tv/steve-ngvb-jekyll-template/_posts/2019-02-07-How-Much-Amazon-product-Really-Cost.md

 16 RMB per unit, which is 48 RMB for 3 pack, around 7$.
 Less than half the price of the product cost.

 What about shipping?
-I have query
+50rmb for China-epackage, UPS 39rmb/1000g